aaiknn/M.O.I.R.A./README.md

 If a database connection wasn't successful during script startup or if the database becomes unreachable during runtime, this command makes it possible to connect to it manually later.

 (**Note**: M.O.I.R.A. needs a working database sub-routine for this to have any effect.)

+#### `*moira attempt eonet selftest`
+In order to be able to use EONET subroutine in a more finely tuned way, M.O.I.R.A. attempts to query EONET for all of its categories and stores them in her state machine (`MISM`).
+If this process fails, the programme will raise a warning.
+Administrator session users can attempt to run this process again to try and set categories successfully.

 #### `*moira reset session soft | *moira reset session hard`
 If for some reason M.O.I.R.A. gets stuck in busy state during runtime, session administrators can try sending one of these messages.
 While a `soft` reset will clear the busy state for the channel where this message is sent, `hard` reset clears the entire object.
 Unless there is something horribly wrong with all sessions, `soft` reset is a safe way and a good bet to troubleshoot without having to restart.